OrgTangle/discussion/README.md

 ## Wiki

 This repository also has a [wiki](https://github.com/OrgTangle/discussion/wiki).
-Help us improve pages there!
+Everyone is welcome to help us improve pages there!

 A page can have links to related issues.